Uffe Baadh: Hollywood Jazz

 Uffe traveled to Los Angeles in 1947-48 with legendary Swedish jazz clarinetist Stan Hasselgaard, where they recorded California Sessions, including the tune Swedish Pastry as well as his own composition, Greetings To Sweden.
 He's featured with Wardell Gray's International All-Stars 1947 along with lifelong friend Red Callender.
 He permanently moved there in 1951, and worked with Benny Goodman's Concert Trio (1948), Gerry Mulligan, Barney Kessel, Dodo Marmarosa, Mel Powell, Rhonda Fleming, Elvis Presley, Red Callender, Henry Mancini, Mel Tormé, Buddy Rich, Lenny Bruce, and others.
 He moved again with his family to work in nightclubs in Reno (1959) and Palm Springs (1960-80), playing his final gig on tour with the Tommy Dorsey Big Band on cruise ships in the Caribbean.
-As Frank Bode, he is featured in the on-screen band and recorded soundtrack on the hit TV series, Peter Gunn, and on recordings with Elvis Presley (GI Blues).
+As "Frank Bode", he is featured in the on-screen band and recorded soundtrack on the hit TV series, Peter Gunn, and on recordings with Elvis Presley (GI Blues).
 One track, Pocketful of Rainbows, was part of the soundtrack of the film Jerry Maguire.

-One of his closest friends, sketch artist Calvin (Cal) Bailey, used him as a subject in several works in charcoal or paint, once using Uffe's own brushes as a painting tool.
-He died in Brisbane, California.
+One of his closest friends, caricaturist and sketch artist Cal Bailey, used him as a subject in several works in charcoal or paint, once using Uffe's own drum brushes as a painting tool.

+In his late life, he spent a lot of time performing in Palm Springs, California.
+He died on November 22, 1980, in Brisbane, California.